VINAYAK-N-MAGAJIKONDI/Marine-Marvel-Admin-Control/README.md

 3. Use the provided forms and interfaces to add, edit, or delete various items.
 4. Monitor dashboard metrics and statistics to track the performance of the application.

-## Support and Feedback
-For any questions, issues, or feedback regarding the Marine Marvel Admin website, please contact our support team at [support@marinemarvel.com](mailto:support@marinemarvel.com).

 ## Conclusion
-Thank you for using the Marine Marvel Admin website.
  We hope this documentation provides you with all the necessary information to install, configure, and use the admin interface effectively.
-If you have any further questions or need assistance, please don't hesitate to reach out to our support team.